peterzheng98/RCompiler-Spec/src/tokens.md

 `U+0022` (double-quote) character.

 r[lex.token.literal.str-raw.body]
-The _raw string body_ can contain any sequence of Unicode characters other than `U+000D` (CR).
+The _raw string body_ can contain any sequence of ASCII characters other than `U+000D` (CR).
 It is terminated only by another `U+0022` (double-quote) character, followed by the same number of `U+0023` (`#`) characters that preceded the opening `U+0022` (double-quote) character.

 r[lex.token.literal.str-raw.content]
-All Unicode characters contained in the raw string body represent themselves, the characters `U+0022` (double-quote) (except when followed by at least as many `U+0023` (`#`) characters as were used to start the raw string literal) or `U+005C` (`\`) do not have any special meaning.
+All ASCII characters contained in the raw string body represent themselves, the characters `U+0022` (double-quote) (except when followed by at least as many `U+0023` (`#`) characters as were used to start the raw string literal) or `U+005C` (`\`) do not have any special meaning.